SysKitTeam/docs-insights/getting-started/index.md

 ## Home

-The SysKit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.
+The SysKit Insights home page gives you an overview of a general performance regarding the health of your farms and servers, as well as events, alerts, service status or latency - it depends on whether you have selected a farm or a server.
+From here, you can access any other tab.

 - If you have multiple farms you will be able to select a farm from which you want to see the general performance.
 You can also see the general performance of each server within the chosen farm.